msgbyte/webbox/README.md

 No need to compile, download now!

-In [here](https://github.com/msgbyte/webbox/releases) can directly obtain the pre -compiled executable file.
+In [here](https://github.com/msgbyte/webbox/releases) can directly obtain the pre-compiled executable file.